Jupiter (lenses): Jupiter-17

 This is a lens that was meant to be produced in big quantities to replace Jupiter-8 as the new default lens on Soviet Leica thread mount rangefinders.
 It never actually got to a point where it was produced, but a few prototypes of this lens exist in collections.

 The lens has five elements in four groups.
 Its focal length is 50mm and its maximum aperture is f/2.0.

 Jupiter-21

 Jupiter-21 is a telephoto lens with focal length of 200mm.
 Its maximum aperture is f/4.0.
 The lens was made in multiple mounts and is frequently adapted to modern cameras nowadays.

 There are multiple versions of the lens.
 The most common one is the Jupiter-21M, which has M42 mount.
 But there were also versions Jupiter-21A and Jupiter-21T.
 The Latter has T mount and the former is a lens with -A suffix.
 This means that lens has multiple mounts available and the user can decide which mount the lens uses.

+Jupiter-24

+Jupiter-24 is hardwired into Quartz-1 movie camera, a 8 mm motion picture lens with focal length of 12.5 mm and maximum aperture of f/1.9.